dropbox/typed-css-modules-webpack-plugin/README.md

 project.
 The plugin generates `.css.d.ts` file co-located with the corresponding `.css` file before compilation phase so all CSS imports in TypeScript source code type check.

+This plugin is different from [typings-for-css-modules-loader][1] and [dts-css-modules-loader][2] in that it generates the typings **before** loaders process source files during the compilation.
+That means you can use your TypeScript loader will type check the **up-to-date** typing definitions of your CSS modules.

 # Installation

 ```